stardustmeg/greenshop/.github/pull_request_template.md

 ## Self-Check 🌟

 - [ ] I wrote the correct title for the PR 🗝️
-- [ ] I wrote the correct description for the PR 📜
+- [ ] I wrote a comprehensive description for the PR 📜
 - [ ] I have performed a self-review of my own code ✅
 - [ ] I have commented my code where needed 📝
 - [ ] My code successfully builds ⚙️